March 16, 2018

 Last month was Low Vision Awareness Month aimed at bringing awareness of the challenges experienced by 4.2 million Americans ages 40 and older who are visually impaired.
 This number is projected to reach 7.2 million by 2030 due to aging and the increased life expectancy of our population.
 Macular degeneration is the leading cause of low vision or visual impairment that is not correctable with standard eyeglasses, contact lenses, medication or surgery.
 Age-related macular degeneration affects central vision making Activities of Daily Living (ADLs) like reading, shopping, cooking, writing and watching TV difficult.

 One of the most impressive new technologies on the market is the eSight.
 The eSight is a wearable device worn like a normal pair of glasses that restores sight for someone who is visually impaired.
-The device combines a high speed, high resolution camera, a powerful computer and enhanced proprietary algorithms to project images in color on two near-to-eye OLED screens.
+The device combines high speed, high-resolution camera, a powerful computer, and enhanced proprietary algorithms to project images in color on two near-to-eye OLED screens.
 While wearing the device, users can adjust the tilt, color, contrast, focus, brightness and magnification up to 24x.
 The short video feed delay ensures that users experience no issues with balance as seen with virtual reality headsets.
 While connected to Bluetooth or WiFi, users can take pictures, stream their favorite shows or look through emails.